dokechin/Mojolicious-Command-generate-lexicont/README.md

 Mojolicious::Command::generate::lexicont is lexicon translation generator.

 Mojolicious::Plugin::I18N is standard I18N module for Mojolicious.
-For example English, you must make lexicon file in the package my\_app::I18N::en.
+For example English, you must make lexicon file in the package Myapp::I18N::en.
 This module is lexicon file generator from one language to specified languages using Lingua::Translate.
 So you can customize translation service.

+It is not convenient every time all the lexicons are translated.
+Write the lexicon in the package Myapp::I18N::org, and generate only difference parts.

 # CONFIGURATION